The National Society United States Daughters of 1812 was organized on January 8, 1892. The purposes of the Society are to

 We have since done other markings and photographed the graves of the veterans of 1812 buried in Summit County and worked to

 get flag holders for each veterans' grave.
-Our next goal is to get headstones for each man who has an unmarked grave.
+We accomplished our goal to get headstones for each man who had an unmarked grave.

-We have also been doing memorial ceremonies around the area for these veterans and will continue to do so throughout the Bicentennial
+We have also done memorial ceremonies around the area for these veterans.

 Web hyperlinks to non-U.S.D. of 1812 sites are not the responsibility of the N.S.U.S.D.
 1812, the state societies, or